-These projects improve the safety and function of intersections for people walking, biking and driving.
-Projects may include roundabouts or traffic signals.
-Projects may address improved access and priority for transit, such as queue jump lanes or bus-only signals.
+These projects improve the safety and function of intersections for people walking, biking, and driving.
+Projects may include roundabouts, traffic signals, or improved access and priority for transit, such as queue jump lanes or bus-only signals.
 Projects will typically include curb access ramps and may include sidewalk and bike lane connections, lighting, and landscaping consistent with City standards.
-Traffic signal upgrades will include audible devices for the visually impaired.
-A range of technological improvements for traffic signals may be funded through this program such as fiber optic installation, new controllers, or detection cameras.
+Traffic signal upgrades will include accessible features for people with disabilities.
+A range of technological improvements for traffic signals may be funded through this program, such as fiber optic installation, new controllers, or detection cameras.